SilasRodrigues19/CRUD-PDO/README.md

-This project was built to learn a litle bit of Bulma Framework and PDO method.
+This project was built to learn a little bit of Bulma Framework and PDO method.

 The website is divided into:
 * **Register**: register a person and save to database.